continuouseverything/CA-Guild-repository/README.md

 # CA-Guild-repository
-This project is used to manages the activities for the CA-Guildr
+This repository is used for the CA-Guild and stores all the information that is needed to publish CA articles and supports the CE-CA training.